 So ask yourself, “Do we really want to be selling to those customers who don’t see the value in our products?”.
 I’m sure you’d much rather be selling to the companies full of happy faces, who feel like they’ve gained something from your product and have gotten great value for money?

 Back in the 90s I remember meeting a man named David Chapman, a consultant to the printing industry and author of ‘The Power of Added Value’.
 Even back then David was talking about the importance of using a valued based model for estimating print!
 But it just hasn’t been widely adopted by the industry, not to the extent that I believe it should be.
 I was once asked to present on this topic at a Heidelberg open house and at the end I was approached by a longstanding customer who revealed that this was the first time anyone had explained value-added to him.
-This was something I had thought was in the blood of every printing company out there, but that day I realised I was wrong.
+This was something I had thought was in the blood of every printing company out there, but that day I realized I was wrong.

 The problem is that everyone in the industry (even us MIS providers), are too obsessed with costs.
 Many of my colleagues come from a long line of printing generations, and tell me that back in the day, they just used to work out the material cost for a job and then double it!
 But I also know that estimators go with their instincts too – I’ve seen them punching numbers into a calculator to decide on a cost-plus price, before then discounting that price because they know the customer or sector won’t pay any more for it.
 These people are using value-based pricing, they’re just calculating it with their gut.